 While the alcohol from the barrel will be burned off in the heat of the roaster, the beans should retain a punchy spirit character and a strong heady aroma.
 When you open a bag of barrel aged coffee everyone around will know all about it!

-The real key to any good cup of coffee comes in the final stages - the freshness and the grind, and for that part it’s really in the hands of the barista or home brewer.
+The real key to any good cup of coffee comes in the final stages – the freshness and the grind, and for that part it’s really in the hands of the barista or home brewer.
+This is where the Taste profile of bourbon barrel aged coffee beans really comes through.
 The flavor will start to degrade surprisingly quickly, after a week or so for whole beans and maybe even less than an hour for beans that have been ground.

 For that reason it’s always best to buy whole beans and grind them as near as possible to the brewing time – ideally just before.
 The effort of the growers halfway around the world, the years of skill of the distillers, the technical know-how of a coffee roaster all come down to those last few minutes.